Wheaton Warrenville South High School students fight for in-person learning, return of fall sports

 WHEATON, Ill.
-(WLS) -- More than a thousand students fighting to get back into the classroom are expected to rally in Wheaton's Memorial Park Tuesday night
+(WLS) -- Just days into the school year, fed-up families chanted "Open up!" as they demanded students get back into the classroom at a rally in Wheaton Tuesday night.

-The students behind the demonstration are all seniors at Wheaton Warrenville South High School.
+The Memorial Park demonstration was organized by seniors at Wheaton Warrenvillle South High School.
+But it drew hundreds of west suburban students and their parents from various districts that have started the year with all-virtual instruction.

-Students say they're frustrated with having to spend much of their last year of high school in front of a computer doing e-learning from home.
+"We can do it," said Jaylen Brown, a student Wheaton Warrenville South.
+"We as a community can do things right and go back to school effectively."

 Wheaton Warrenville South High School students fight for in-person learning, return of fall sports